tweag/python-monorepo-example/2017-07-21-more-linear-types.md

 data Unrestricted a where Unrestricted :: a -> Unrestricted a
 ```

-What I find amazing about this API is that it changes an mind-bendingly
+What I find amazing about this API is that it changes a mind-bendingly
 hard problem: programming directly with serialised forms of data
 types; into a rather comfortable situation.
 Thanks to linear types!
-I'll leave the bravest reader with an exercise: implement `pack` and
+I'll leave you with an exercise, if you like a challenge: implement `pack` and
 `unpack` in terms of the other primitives.
 You may want to use
 a [type checker][prototype].